underovsky/jquery-tagsinput-revisited/README.md

 <link rel="stylesheet" type="text/css" href="jquery.tagsinput-revisited.css">
 ```

-Create a real input in your form that will contain a delimiter-separated (by standard it's comma) list of tags.
+Create a real input in your form that will contain a delimiter-separated (by standard it's a comma) list of tags.
 You can put any default or existing tags in the value attribute, and they'll be handled properly.

 ```
 <input name="tags" id="tags" class="tagsinput" value="foo,bar,baz">